chris-schwartz/carnd_vehicle_detection/README.md

 ### Spatial Features

-The first feature is created by unraveling the pixel values within a chosen colorspace.
+The first feature is created by resizing the image to a 32x32 image and unraveling the pixel values within a chosen colorspace.
 Since the ordering of the pixels is maintained, this preserves spatial information about the image.
-To determine the best colorspace to use each of the following colorspaces were evaluated:
+To determine the best colorspace to use, each of the following colorspaces were evaluated:
 - RGB
 - HSV
 - LUV